 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.

-When Microsoft Edge detects a PUA, you will see a message when downloading a potentially unwanted app Here is what users will see when a download is blocked by the feature, users can choose to keep it by tapping … in the bottom bar, choosing to Keep, and then choosing to Keep anyway in the dialog that appears.
+When Microsoft Edge detects a PUA, you will see a message when downloading a potentially unwanted app.
+Here is what users will know when the feature blocks a download; users can choose to keep it by tapping … in the bottom bar, choosing to Keep, and then choosing to Keep anyway in the dialog that appears.

 About Author -> Jitesh has over 5 years of working experience in the IT Industry.
 He writes and shares his experiences related to Microsoft device management technologies and IT Infrastructure management.
 His primary focus area is Windows 10, Windows 11 Deployment solution with Configuration Manager, Microsoft Deployment Toolkit (MDT), and Microsoft Intune.